 Symptoms include excessive oiliness of the skin and the appearance of numerous blackheads, often accompanied by fluid-filled cysts and dark body hair.
 In mild cases, blackheads may be limited to the area around the eyes, extending along the temples to the ears.
 In more severe cases, blackheads also may appear in other places, especially over the cheek bone area, other facial areas, behind the ears, and along the arms.
 Severe chloracne may lead to open sores and permanent scars.

 Skin may become thicker and flake or peel.
 The condition fades slowly after exposure.
-Minor cases may disappear altogether, but more severe cases may persist for years after the exposure.
+Minor cases may disappear altogether, but more severe cases may persist for years after exposure.

 Veterans who served in Vietnam, the Korean demilitarized zone or another area where Agent Orange was sprayed may be eligible for a free Agent Orange registry health exam.